 Peart exposes his soul completely in some of the songs.
 Such as deep, deep grieving in the song ‘Vapor Trail’ where Peart mourns the loss of his daughter and in ‘Earthshine’ where he honours the relationship with his late wife.
 There are also songs where I personally find recognition, such as Peart’s description of hopelessness and trying to find resignation in fate in ‘How It Is’.
 In addition, the need to get moving despite the burden and thereby create space in your head found in ‘Ghost Rider’.
 But also ‘Secret Touch’ where Peart tries to reconnect with those around him after his heart has been broken, accepting their love and allowing himself to fall in love again.

-A gentle hand, a secret touch on the heart
+You can never break the chain There is never love without pain A gentle hand, a secret touch on the heart

 Taken from ‘Secret Touch’